 - the publishers of Reflections and The Derbyshire Times, for permission to use material from some of their articles

 - the staff of Chesterfield Library’s Local Studies Section, for help with accessing archival material.

 Whilst the textual content of this site is copyright © William J Eyre, the information is freely available for use in other websites, provided that a link is provided back to this site.
 However, use of the material on this site for commercial purposes is strictly forbidden.

-All photographs within this website are copyright © William J Eyre.
+All photographs within this website, except where indicated otherwise, are copyright © William J Eyre.

 All reasonable attempts have been made to contact copyright holders of source material but should any issue arise, the copyright holder is requested to contact the author via the Contact page and any contraventions will be immediately rectified.

 Where information is already in the public domain or where no individual’s confidentiality is being breached, real names of persons and places have been used.
 However, on occasion it has been necessary to use pseudonyms at the request of witnesses, in order to protect their anonymity.